Corruptions of Supervised Learning Problems: Typology and Mitigations: Consequences of Corruption: Data Processing Equalities

-Here in \cref{thm:br-s-2dx} we have shown the \gls*{br} equality for the experiment $E$, in line with the Comparison of Experiments \citep{torgersen1991comparison} and Information Equalities literature \citep{williamson2022information}.
+Here in \cref{thm:br-s-2dx} we have shown the \gls*{br} equality for the experiment $E$.
 However, for some corruptions the equalities cannot be stated with $E$ and the generative formulation of a learning problem, unless ignoring the joint corruption factorization formula.
-We hence use the posterior kernel $F$, \ie the discriminative formulation of a learning problem, and gain more insights about the minimization set while paying a price in elegance of the result.
+We hence use the posterior kernel $F$, \ie, the discriminative formulation of a learning problem, and gain more insights about the minimization set.